EricMFischer/alexnet-CNN/README.md

 first deep learning model, published by Alex Krizhevsky et al. (2012) drew attention to the public by getting a top-5 error rate of 15.3% outperforming the previous best one with an accuracy of 26.2% using a SIFT model.
-This model, the so-called 'AlexNet', is what can be considered today as a simple architecture with five consecutive convo- lutional filters, max-pool layers, and three fully-connected layers.
+This model, the so-called 'AlexNet', is what can be considered today as a simple architecture with five consecutive convolutional filters, max-pool layers, and three fully-connected layers.
 This project is designed to provide you with first-hand experience on training a typical Convolutional Neural Network (ConvNet) model in a discriminative classification task.
 The model will be trained by Stochastic Gradient Descent, which is arguably the canonical optimization algorithm in Deep Learning.